2018 International Comic-Con Bob Clampett Humanitarian of the Year

 I have also written and created original content for the Huffington Post, USA Today, and NowThis News.

-I was named the 2018 Bob Clampett Humanitarian of the Year at the San Diego International Comic-Con and a member of the 2018 “Root 100” Most Influential African Americans.
+I was named the 2018 Bob Clampett Humanitarian of the Year at the San Diego International Comic-Con, a member of the 2018 “Root 100” Most Influential African Americans, and one of the 2019 Forbes 30 Under 30 for Marketing and Advertising.

 I have led the creative development, marketing strategy, rebranding, and event coordination for multiple organizations and campaigns, including Pope Francis' United States welcome campaign, and CharityHasNoBoundaries.org.
 Frederick also oversaw partnerships for the campaign with key influencers and organizations such as the New York Yankees, Oprah Winfrey, Stephen Colbert, and Mayor Bill De Blasio for campaign content.
 Frederick holds an MBA in Marketing from NYU Stern School of Business as well as Bachelor’s degrees in Political Science and Creative Writing from the Hunter College.